timsch3/asciigotchi/README.md

 - Dark mode ✔
 - UI showing needs ✔
+- Sick state and dying after not caring for too long ✔

 ## Planned features

-- Sick state and dying after not caring for too long
-- Pet getting bigger the older it gets
+- Pet getting bigger until adult
-- Improve UI to better show need levels
+- Improve UI to show current level and threshold of needs
 - Add need to sleep and couple with darkmode